Sending Secure Faxes from SugarCRM

 The final step is to hit Send or Cancel the fax.
 Once a user hits send, the fax is automatically created, sent, and stored in the appropriate case and contact records.

 This customization requires the use of a third-party service, sFax, which is an online faxing service designed for the healthcare industry.
 This service also includes a “barcode” on each inbound fax that allows Sugar to know what record to store incoming faxes with.
 This customization allowed our customer to spend less time processing and sending faxes, and more time on meeting organizational goals.
 How does your organization handle storing faxes or other documents?
-Let us know in the comments below.
-Or to learn more about this customization, reach out to us here.
+Let us know in the here.